-Notice of Non-Discrimination
+General Notice of Non-Discrimination

 Shawsheen Valley Technical High School does not discriminate in admission to, access to, treatment in, or employment in its services, programs and activities on the basis of race, color, or national origin, in accordance with Title VI of the Civil Rights Act of 1964 (Title VI); on the basis of sex, in accordance with Title IX of the Education Amendments of 1972; on the basis of disability, in accordance with Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title II of the Americans with Disabilities Act (ADA); or on the basis of age, in accordance with the Age Discrimination Act of 1974 (Age Discrimination Act).
-Nor does it discriminate on the basis of race, color, sex, national origin, sexual orientation, or gender identity, religion, disability, or homelessness status in accordance with (M.G.L. c.76 §5) and Chapter 151B of the General Laws.
+Nor does it discriminate on the basis of race, color, sex, national origin, sexual orientation, gender identity, pregnancy and/or pregnancy related conditions, religion, disability, or homelessness status in accordance with (M.G.L. c.76 §5) and Chapter 151B of the General Laws.